 As long as the balance between speakers is equal, you’re set to go!

-If not, you’ll have to figure out what’s best for your personal situation.
+If not, you must figure out what’s best for your situation.
 In an ideal world, the instruments from the front and rear speakers should sound equally well-balanced.

 Return to the original settings and solely use front speakers for audio output.
 After that, you must modify the speakers’ output by adjusting their fading controls.